asamerh4/mesos-batch/README.md

 # mesos-batch
-commandline mesos batch processing framework (for mesos 1.1.X+) as docker image (still in early beta, not intended for production use)
+commandline mesos batch processing framework using Mesos V1 HTTP scheduler API for parallel job execution. (still in early beta, not intended for production use)

+## use cases
+- parallel arbitrary `one-off` tasks
+- creating persistent volumes
+- parallel tasks on e.g. shared persistent volumes (reduce steps)

 ## features
-- parallel job execution (multiple tasks specified in protobuf/JSON)
+- parallel job execution (multiple tasks specified as TaskInfos protobuf/JSON)
 - no task grouping like in pods, but queued execution within each offer (->parallel processing accross offers)
 - optional usage of dynamic reservations & subsequent creation of persistent volumes (specified via resources message of TaskInfo proto)
 - decoupled reserve/unreserve operations
+- interfaces with Mesos HTTP V1 API (-> no libmesos drivers needed)
+- released for linux/docker and native 64bit windows

 ## build
-use build.sh script to generate a mesos-batch docker image which contains a recent mesos build from asamerh4/mesos.
-Note that in the process of build.sh a temporary build-image is generated, which could be removed afterwards.
+use `build.sh` script to generate a `mesos-batch` docker image which contains a recent mesos build from asamerh4/mesos.
+Note that during the build process a temporary build-image is generated, which could be removed afterwards.

 Once build.sh finishes successfully a message like this should be displayed:
 ```sh